yorologo/Abstract-Trees-Matrix-Language/README.md

 1. Execute _Lex_ or _Flex_ with the arguments `-o scanner.cpp scanner.l`
 2. Execute _Yacc_ or _Bison_ with the argument `-d parser.y -o parser.cpp`
-3. Compile the _main.cpp_ file
+3. Edit the _test.txt_ file, write here the matrix operation you want to perform respecting the grammar below
-4. Edit the _test.txt_ file, write here the matrix operation you want to perform respecting the grammar below
+4. Compile the _main.cpp_ file
-5. Ejecuta el programa
+5. Run the program

 ## Grammar of atributes